 Dr. Roberts received her undergraduate degree in biology and environmental studies from Dartmouth College in 1992 and her medical degree from the Johns Hopkins University School of Medicine in 1997.
 She was an intern and resident on the Osler Medical Service at Johns Hopkins Hospital from 1997 to 2000.
 In 2003 she completed her fellowship in Pulmonary and Critical Care Medicine at Columbia Presbyterian Hospital in New York City.
 She maintains active ABIM Board Certifications in Internal Medicine, Pulmonary Medicine and Critical Care Medicine.

-Dr. Kinji Sathi is the Assistant Director of Resident Ambulatory Rotations for the residency program.
+Dr. Kinji Sathi is the Director of Resident Education and an Associate Program Director for the residency program.
+In her role, she runs the outpatient ambulatory experience for the residents including resident clinic and outpatient curriculum.
 She graduated from the University of Pennsylvania with a degree in bioengineering then went on to medical school at Tufts University School of Medicine.
-She did an internship and residency in internal medicine at Tufts University School of Medicine.
+She did her internship and residency in internal medicine at Tufts University School of Medicine.
 After finishing residency, she started practicing as a primary care physician in the Division of General Medicine at Tufts Medical Center.
 She also does medicine consults at Solomon Carter Fuller Mental Health Center in Boston as well.
-Her main interests are in teaching residents how to teach and in developing curriculum for outpatient education.
+Her main educational interests are in primary care curriculum development and resident as teacher education.